 - study startedestimated completion

-A First-in-Human Phase 1b Dose Escalation Trial to Investigate the Safety, Tolerability, Pharmacokinetics, and Biological Activity of ATRC-101 in Adults With Advanced Solid Malignancies
+A Phase 1b Dose Escalation Trial to Investigate the Safety, Tolerability, Pharmacokinetics, and Biological Activity of ATRC-101 as Monotherapy and in Combination With Other Anticancer Agents in Adults With Advanced Solid Malignancies

 You can join if…